To use a mortgage broker or bank?

 - Although brokers have a wider range of products to choose from than a bank, they do not include all lenders and products.
 There may be loans in the market that are not offered by your broker e.g products available through online providers.

-Considerations with a bank
+Pros of a bank

 - Working with a bank allows you to build off an existing relationship you might have with your primary banking provider.
 Your current bank is likely to already have a lot of information about you such as your account history, your income and credit history if you have applied or been approved for credit in the past.
 Your bank may have exclusive offers and benefits for existing customers and can easily set up automatic payments and linked accounts to your loan.